SURFACE-FIRST™ MONITORING

 Real-Time Monitoring, Edge Intelligence, Flexible Connectivity, and Customizable Options

 Hawk sensors are engineered for the demands of modern industrial and environmental monitoring.
-With robust real-time monitoring capabilities, Hawk sensors continuously collect up-to-the-moment data on hydrocarbon presence, algae blooms, and contamination events, and can transmit data or alarms as needed.
-This empowers users to track changes as they happen, respond immediately to anomalies, and ensure compliance with regulatory standards.
+With robust real-time monitoring capabilities, Hawk sensors continuously collect up-to-the-moment data on hydrocarbon presence, algae blooms, and contamination events, and can transmit data or alerts as needed.
+This empowers users to track changes as they occur and support timely response to anomalies, while supporting regulatory compliance efforts.

 Built-in edge computing enables each sensor to process and analyze data locally, right at the source.
-As a result, actionable insights—such as alarm threshold breaches—can be generated instantly, even before data is sent to the cloud or control center.
-Edge intelligence not only reduces bandwidth requirements by transmitting only essential information and alarms, but also ensures immediate on-site notifications and can trigger external safety or other devices locally for rapid response to emerging issues.
+As a result, actionable insights—such as alarm threshold breaches—can be generated locally, even before data is sent to the cloud or control center.
+Edge intelligence not only reduces bandwidth requirements by transmitting only essential information and alerts, but also ensures immediate on-site notifications and can trigger external safety or other devices locally where configured, supporting rapid response to emerging issues.
 This approach delivers continuous, real-time data for accurate, up-to-date operational and environmental insights, while enabling immediate local actions and enhancing reliability and compliance with automated, traceable data collection.

 Sensors can be configured remotely from your desk or control room.
 Versatile connectivity options—including direct wired connections, or wireless transmission via integrated cellular, satellite, or low-power wide-area network (LPWAN) modules—enable secure, reliable delivery of both continuous real-time monitoring data and actionable alerts.
-This IoT-ready, edge-enabled sensor platform provides efficient data management, instant insights, and global accessibility.
+This edge-enabled sensor platform supports efficient data management, timely insights, and global accessibility.

 BlueHawk CFRS™ Family: Our Flagship Sensors

-BlueHawk CFRS (Coaxial Fluorometric Remote Sensing) sensors are ideal for applications that require long sensing ranges or the ability to detect and monitor hydrocarbon leaks, spills, presence in water, and algal blooms over a wide range of sensor-to-surface distances.
-This makes them well-suited for non-intrusive monitoring at industrial facilities, on land, in turbulent, high wave, and large tidal water environments, and onboard drones, vessels, or vehicles.
+BlueHawk CFRS (Coaxial Fluorometric Remote Sensing) sensors are well suited for applications that require long sensing ranges or the ability to detect and monitor hydrocarbon spills, leaks, presence in water, and algal blooms over a wide range of sensor-to-surface distances.
+This makes them well-suited for non-intrusive monitoring at industrial facilities, on land, in turbulent, high wave, and large tidal water environments, and onboard drones, buoys, vessels, or vehicles.
 Additionally, BlueHawk can measure CDOM (colored dissolved organic matter) in water, and all BlueHawk sensors can be installed on pan-tilt mounts for large-area monitoring.

 KEY SPECIFICATIONS:

-Detectable hydrocarbons: Wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline.
+Detectable hydrocarbons: Wide range of liquid hydrocarbons from crude oil to refined intermediates and light, midweight, and heavy finished products—including fuel oils, lubricants, heating oils, hydraulic oils, diesel, jet fuels, avgas, naphtha, and gasoline—including hydrocarbons present in produced water

-Detectable algae: Freshwater and marine cyanobacteria (blue-green algae), green algae, and select other microalgae such as golden algae, using chlorophyll, phycocyanin, and phycoerythrin pigment level measurements.
+Detectable HABs: Freshwater and marine cyanobacteria (blue-green algae), green algae, and select other microalgae such as golden algae, using chlorophyll, phycocyanin, and phycoerythrin pigment level measurements

 Light source: LED with self-diagnostics and power compensation functions